Tuition fees for 2021–22

 The loan is non-means tested and is a contribution towards the cost of studying.
 Students must meet the age and residency eligibility criteria and the course must also qualify.
 Students are not eligible if they already hold a masters level (or higher) qualification.

-You must be studying the full credits of the masters course to qualify for a loan.
+You must be studying a full masters course to qualify for a loan – PG Cert and PG Dip courses are not eligible for postgraduate loan funding.
+You must also be studying the full credits of the masters course to qualify for a loan.
 If you intend to use any credits gained from a previous course, you will lose your eligibility for the loan.

 Students from Wales, Northern Ireland and Scotland